tomeichlersmith/umn-cluster/user-manual/containers.md

 of this manual; however, below I have included links to example repositories and documentation that can help you get started.

+### Specific Notes

+Here are specific comments about using containers on our cluster.

+- singularity caches image layers downloaded from the internet by default in your home directory.
+  Your home directory is not large enough to cache these layers, so either download images using the `--disable-cache` option of `singularity build` or move the layer cache by defining the `SINGULARITY_CACHEDIR` to be a location with more space (either `/local/cms` or `/export/scratch`).
+- The executable singularity is installed on all the worker nodes, but your container image is an input file.
+This means it should be included in input files that need to be transferred to the worker node.
+  - **Future**: One improvement to the cluster would be to have a parallel network filesystem designed specifically to share images and other files that are only read at the start of jobs.
+This would decrease the transfer time without putting extra burden on the data storage space.
+- For security reasons, standard users _cannot_ build container images from a singularity definition file on the cluster nor can they unpack a singularity image into a "sandbox" image.
+You are restricted to only "building" container images by downloading them from DockerHub (or similar host) and running them.

 ### Helpful Resources
 - [singularity documentation](https://docs.sylabs.io/guides/3.8/user-guide/)
 - [docker docs Get Started](https://docs.docker.com/get-started/)